mmmirrra/mmmirrra.github.io/_posts/2024-05-05-UniversityMathematics-set.markdown

 // 4.
 A<sup>c</sup> = ∅ ⇔ A = U
 // 5.
 A<sup>c</sup> = U ⇔ A = ∅
 // 6.
 (A<sup>c</sup>)<sup>c</sup> = A
-- Basic properties of complement
+- Basic properties of complement set
     1. A ∪ A<sup>c</sup> = U
     2. A ∩ A<sup>c</sup> = ∅
     3. If A<sup>c</sup> = B<sup>c</sup> then A = B